asadian98/reach_latent/README.md

 - Reconstruct the original behavioral task from the dataset.
 - Perform a variety of analyses, including:
   - Principal Component Analysis (PCA)
-  - Joint PCA (jPCA)
+  - jPCA
-  - Differential PCA (dPCA)
+  - dPCA
   - Factor Analysis

-Additionally, the script provides tools for identifying orthogonal subspaces related to preparation and execution phases.
+Additionally, the script provides tools for identifying orthogonal subspaces related to preparation and execution.

 ## Prerequisites